NathanLZC/Master-internship-repo-at-Institut-dAlembert/Week12/question.md

 $$

 [2] From elastic solver, we can return **displacement** and **pressure**, shall we get **diaplacement** as partial displacement $\mathbb{M_t^k}$ for updating global displacement and use **pressure** for sanity check?

+[3] explain what exactly "Partial displacement" mean

+[4] explain why we can not update global displacement by updating partial displacement(I think that could be: Using global displacement will cause some parts to exceed the partial displacement, while the backward euler method is unconditionally stable and will cause errors to accumulate.)

+[5] does finer time discretization could fix the gap at t_0?